DATROWAY has serious Warnings and Precautions. Click here for more information.

 Ocular adverse reactions (locally advanced or metastatic NSCLC and other solid tumors)

 • DATROWAY can cause ocular ARs including dry eye, keratitis, blepharitis, meibomian gland dysfunction, increased lacrimation, conjunctivitis, and blurred vision.
-In the pooled safety population, ocular ARs occurred in 36% of patients treated with DATROWAY.
-Twenty patients (2.2%) experienced Grade 3 ocular ARs, which included keratitis and blurred vision, and one patient experienced a Grade 4 ocular AR of conjunctival hemorrhage.
-The most common (≥5%) ocular ARs were dry eye (17%), keratitis (14%), and increased lacrimation (7%).
-The median time to onset for ocular ARs was 2.3 months (range: 0.03 months to 23.2 months).
-Of the patients who experienced ocular ARs, 39% had complete resolution, and 10% had partial improvement (defined as a decrease in severity by one or more grades from the worst grade at last follow-up).
-Ocular ARs led to dosage interruption in 3.6% of patients, dosage reductions in 2.5% of patients, and permanent discontinuation of DATROWAY in 1% of patients
+In the pooled safety population, ocular ARs occurred in 38% of patients treated with DATROWAY.
+Forty-two patients (3.1%) experienced Grade 3 ocular ARs, which included keratitis and dry eye, and 4 patients (0.3%) experienced a Grade 4 ocular AR of keratitis, corneal epithelium defect, corneal lesion, and conjunctival hemorrhage.
+The most common (≥5%) ocular ARs were dry eye (18%), keratitis (16%), increased lacrimation (6%), and conjunctivitis (5%).
+The median time to first onset for ocular ARs was 2.3 months (range: 0.03-30 months) with a median duration of 2.3 months (range: 0.03-19.5 months).
+Of the patients who experienced ocular ARs, 39% had complete resolution and 8% had partial improvement (defined as a decrease in severity by one or more grades from the worst grade at last follow-up).
+Ocular ARs led to dosage interruption in 4.3%, dosage reductions in 2.8%, and permanent discontinuation of DATROWAY in 0.9% of patients

 Stomatitis (locally advanced or metastatic NSCLC and other solid tumors)

 • DATROWAY can cause stomatitis, including mouth ulcers and oral mucositis.
 In the pooled safety population, stomatitis occurred in 63% of patients treated with DATROWAY, including 8% of patients with Grade 3 events and one patient with a Grade 4 reaction.
-The median time to first onset of stomatitis was 0.5 months (range: 0.03-18.6 months).
-Stomatitis led to dosage interruption in 6% of patients, dosage reductions in 11% of patients, and permanent discontinuation of DATROWAY in 0.5% of patients
+The median time to first onset of stomatitis was 0.5 months (range: 0.03-19.8 months) with a median duration of 1.1 months (range: 0.03-33.2 months).
+Stomatitis led to dosage interruption in 5%, dosage reductions in 11%, and permanent discontinuation of DATROWAY in 0.4% of patients

 Embryo-fetal toxicity